 It is worth noting that WeChat has only just surpassed QQ in terms of their user number, it is still a dominant platform and a force to be reckoned with.

-Zhihu is China’s ‘Quora’, it is a very popular Q&A forum with 70 million active users.
+Zhihu is China’s ‘Quora’, it is a very popular Q&A forum with 70 million active users in 2020.
 It is great for more niche industries.
 By answering specific questions related to your industry you can raise your profile, Zhihu also often appears in Baidu’s search results alongside an official website.
 It is very reputable.

 ‘Vita Wei’ a popular high-end, everyday wear Chinese brand grew themselves well on Zhihu.
 They posted many topics and threads about fashion and daily clothing choices, this was then linked to the brand’s relaunch as a quality Chinese brand which could compete with international players.
 The message was support quality brands from China too!